linkerd/website/linkerd.io/content/blog/2024/0221-announcing-linkerd-2.15.md

 releases like the upcoming 2.16.0, and backports like the upcoming Linkerd 2.14.11, all of which will be handled by the vendor community.

-We'll continue publishing edge releases to the GitHub repo as usual.
+We'll continue publishing edge releases to the GitHub repo as usual, which contain the latest Linkerd code including bugfixes, new features, and more .
 These have always served as a valuable mechanism for early testing and vetting by the community, and we hope to see more of this under this new framework.
+And, of course, Linkerd development continues as normal, including feature development, our security vulnerability response policy, and all the other activities that go into making Linkerd great.

 Buoyant, the creators of Linkerd, [have announced the release of Buoyant Enterprise for Linkerd 2.15.0 and provided some context behind this